-Optioneering involves creating design options that are not guided by outcomes while they are being created.
-Optioneering methods can be used to explore a design space quickly when you might not know what metrics you want to optimize for yet.
-After performing optioneering, the designer can sort and filter design variants to identify options that are particularly aligned with her design objectives.
+Optioneering involves creating design options that are visibly related to their parameters.
+It can be used to explore a design space quickly when you might not know what metrics you want to optimize for yet.

-The example above illustrates a possible simplified use of optioneering.
+The image above illustrates a simplified example of optioneering.
 Imagine you want to mix a cocktail drink.
 You can gather some possible ingredients and mix them in different measures.
 A visual way of representing and exploring alternatives is an optioneering graph.
-You can allign all ingredients (variables) and by varying their amount show possible outputs.
+There, you can align all of the ingredients (variables) and, by varying their quanitities, you can show the different possible outputs.

-Easy to create constrains limiting the design span that you want to explore.
+Helps you to define the design span that you want to explore.

-In the AEC industry instead of ingredients you have variables and instead of cocktail drinks you have design options but the concept remains the same.
+In the AEC industry, you have variables instead of ingredients and design options instead of cocktails - but the concept remains the same.